dcintra/nytlib/README.md

 TODO List
 =========

-1. 'Add to shelf' only if not on shelf
+1. 'Add to shelf' only if not on shelf -Robert
-2. Fixed top bar
-3. Bestseller as sublist
-4. Align search with logo
-5. Check to see if many lists works
+5. Check to see if many lists works - Robert
+9. Look into add to shelf from search - Robert

-6. Bookshelf on it's own page
+6. Bookshelf on it's own page - Dan/Robert

+2. Fixed top bar -Dan
+4. Align search with logo - Dan
-7. Search button
+7. Search button - Dan

+3. Bestseller as sublist - Rupayan
-8. Reviews sometimes empty but not doing error, aka first gone girl
+8. Reviews sometimes empty but not doing error, aka first gone girl - Rupayan

-9. Look into add to shelf from search
+Nice to Have:

-10. Search navigation
+10. Search navigation -

 60. Liked books
 70. Currently reading book